ITS (Information Technology Service) @ Halifax

 Student computer distribution is as follows:

-Every teacher has a dedicated desktop computer or laptop running either Windows XP or Windows 7, MS Office 2007 or 2010 Suite.
+Every teacher has a dedicated desktop computer or laptop running Windows 7, MS Office 2007 or 2010 Suite.

 All classrooms, offices and Media centers have been wired for network and Internet access.
 In addition all high school and middle school classrooms have access to wireless.